 Wickenburg is perfectly situated on the Hassayampa River a little over an hour from Phoenix.
 It’s just right for a quick road trip.
 Most folks speed through town on their way to Las Vegas.
 Take a gamble on exploring Wickenburg's mining and ranching roots.
 The nearby Vulture Mine offers a weekly tour except in summer.

 The tours are at 10 a.m.
 Saturdays and Sundays, except during the summer.
 Drive 12 miles south of U.S. 60 on the paved Vulture Mine Road.

-Henry Wickenburg discovered gold at what became the Vulture Mine in 1862 and Vulture City grew into a town of close to 5,000 people before it virtually disappeared.
+Henry Wickenburg discovered gold at what became the Vulture Mine in 1863 and Vulture City grew into a town of close to 5,000 people before it all but disappeared.
 The mine's buildings of adobe, stone and wood are crumbling in the elements.

-Museum features cowboy artists
+Museum features cowboy artist

 Back in town, the Desert Caballeros Western Museum is full of historical exhibits and notable Western art ranging from Thomas Moran to Frederic Remington and Joe Beeler to Ed Mell.
 It also hosts the annual Cowgirl Up exhibit of Western cowgirl artists

 The historic district near the museum includes the restored 1895 Sante Fe Railroad depot and Ben's Saddlery, which dates back to 1949.
 The shop is worth a visit just for the aroma of leather for custom saddles.
 Ben's also sells boots, belts and cowboy hats.

-The single-screen Saguaro Theater is still operating on Wickenburg Way.
-Rancho 7 Restaurant & Lounge and the Horseshoe Cafe on
+Rancho 7 Restaurant & Lounge and the Horseshoe Cafe on the main drag are popular places to eat.